OwnersUp/ownersup.com/_posts/2018-08-01-how-journaling-can-help-you-boost-productivity-and-performance.md

 * Choose a timing that works for you.
 It can be in the morning, after work or before you sleep.
 * Set at least 15 to 30 minutes to write down your ideas, plans, goals, and anything you want to record.
 * Always write the date before you start.
 * Every end of the week, go back to what you have written.
-Ask yourself why these are important to you and where you are right now in achieving your goals.&nbsp;
+Ask yourself why these are important to you and where you are right now in achieving your goals.
 * After a month or two, compare your first three entries with your last three.
 Is there progress?
 * Practice and make it a habit.
 * Want to insure you have this as a daily practice?
 Create an accountability group that will inspire you to journal everyday.